hung-phi/flask_api_course/README.md

 `SQLALCHEMY_DATABASE_URI = 'sqlite:///data.db'`

-Run the server: `python3 -m src.app`
+Run the server: `python -m src.app`

 ## Description
 The project is a web api server that contains information of stores and items in